 Students must complete all course work while they are enrolled in the study abroad/study away academic program; no Incomplete (I) grades will be given for course work taken in a program off-campus.
 All course work must be completed by the deadlines set by the staff and/or instructors at the program.
 Courses that are not completed abroad will be recorded with a grade of F on the Kalamazoo College transcript.

-Attendance is required at all classes while on study abroad/study away except in the case of illness and/or emergencies beyond the student's control.
 Students are expected to attend classes Monday through Friday and to participate in scheduled group activities and excursions.
-Visits by family or friends are not reasons for an excused absence from class.
-Unexcused absences often result in a lowered grade and may be deemed a sufficient reason for withdrawal from the program, which could also result in withdrawal from the College.
+Unexcused absences often result in a lowered grade and may be deemed a sufficient reason for withdrawal from the program.

-When students accept their admission to the study abroad/study away program, they agree to abide by the policies and regulations set forth in the Study Abroad Handbook, the Academic Catalog, and other relevant Kalamazoo College publications.
-Of particular importance for students participating in study abroad is the "Statement of Social Behavior" from the Study Abroad Handbook that states, in part, that acceptable behavior includes compliance with local laws and regulations, host university policies and regulations (including local housing regulations and policies), and adherence to the social patterns of the homestay family (or local housing placement) and the local community.
-Any behavior that, in the judgment of the Associate Provost or Associate Director of the Center for International Programs, causes pain or discomfort to others, reflects discredit on the individual or upon the College, or poses a danger to the individual student or to others is considered unacceptable and may subject the offender to immediate administrative action by the Associate Provost for International Programs including, but not limited to, immediate dismissal from the study abroad/study away program.
+When students accept their admission to the study abroad/study away program, they agree to abide by the policies and regulations set forth in the Study Abroad Policies and Procedures, the Academic Catalog, and other relevant Kalamazoo College publications.
+Of particular importance for students participating in study abroad is the "Statement of Social Behavior" from the Study Abroad Policy and Procedures that states, in part, that acceptable behavior includes compliance with local laws and regulations, host university policies and regulations (including local housing regulations and policies), and adherence to the social patterns of the homestay family (or local housing placement) and the local community.
+Any behavior that, in the judgment of the Executive Director of the Center for International Programs, causes pain or discomfort to others, reflects discredit on the individual or upon the College, or poses a danger to the individual student or to others is considered unacceptable and may subject the offender to immediate administrative action by the Executive Director of the Center for International Programs including, but not limited to, immediate dismissal from the study abroad/study away program.
 Immediate administrative action may also be required for behavior or medical conditions which affect a participant's ability to perform the essential functions of a student.